-Students who still have a cumulative average below 2.00 after their semester of probation will be dismissed and will not be able to register for University of Colorado daytime courses on any campus during any academic year, August to May.
-Students dismissed from the college are eligible for readmission when they have achieved a cumulative 2.00 average by virtue of work done during a University of Colorado summer term (any of the three campuses) and/or through the Division of Continuing Education (Boulder evening or Independent Learning courses).
-Students who choose to enroll in Continuing Education courses to restore their good standing must achieve a minimum cumulative 2.00 GPA in all CU courses taken, day and Continuing Education, or maintain a 2.50 term GPA or above in each term in Continuing Education or be dismissed from both day classes and Continuing Education classes.
-They also may return as transfer students when they have overcome their deficiencies by enrolling at another institution and by achieving an overall 2.00 average in the University of Colorado work plus all work taken elsewhere since dismissal.
-These transfer grades are used only for the purpose of readmission and do not remain in the University of Colorado cumulative grade-point average.
-Dismissed students pursuing this latter option have two semesters after readmission to bring their University of Colorado grade point average up to 2.00 or they are dismissed again.
+Students who still have a cumulative grade point average below 2.000 after their semester of probation will be dismissed and will not be able to register for Main Campus courses on any campus of the University of Colorado during any academic year, August to May.
+Students dismissed from the college are eligible for readmission when they have achieved a cumulative grade point average of 2.000 by virtue of work done during a University of Colorado summer term (any of the three campuses) and/or through the Division of Continuing Education (Boulder evening or Independent Learning courses).
+Students who choose to enroll in Continuing Education courses to restore their academic good standing must achieve a minimum cumulative GPA of 2.000 in all CU courses taken, or maintain a term GPA of 2.500 or above or face suspecsion from both Main Campus classes and Continuing Education classes.
+Students may return as transfer students when they have overcome their deficiencies by enrolling at another institution and by achieving an overall 2.000 average in the University of Colorado work plus all work taken elsewhere since suspension.
+These transfer grades are used only for the purpose of readmission and do not remain in the University of Colorado cumulative grade point average.
+Suspended students pursuing this latter option have two semesters after readmission to bring their University of Colorado grade point average up to 2.000 or they are suspended again.

 Letters and attachments for students on probation or suspension:

 - Probation Notice - Updating Soon